How to Get Rid of Old Microwaves

 You can’t leave microwaves out with the rest of your trash, so it can be hard to know where to take them for recycling.
 They’re bulky, and some of their components can be bad for the environment, so it can seem like a real hassle to dispose of them.
 You might be wondering, “Well, what do I do with it?”
-You can actually sell your old electrical appliances for cash!”
-Don’t just take it to a scrap yard near you – read on to find out how we recycle large quantities of metals at Fulton Metal Recycling company.
+You can actually sell your old electrical appliances.
+Don’t just take it to a scrap yard near you – read on to find out how we recycle large quantities of metals at Fulton Metals Recycling company.

 How do Microwaves Work?